c-lydia/ESP-ROS2/docs/source/firmware/esp32_controller.rst

 - Same WiFi provisioning system as motor variant
 - Lightweight for simulation and validation
 - Publishing: /imu/data, /range/data

+Use this app as the reference when you want the raw sensor path without the motor-control layer.

 Overview
 ========